espressomd/espresso/doc/sphinx/appendix.rst

 MMM1D theory
 ~~~~~~~~~~~~

-In one dimensionally periodic systems with z being the periodic
+In one-dimensionally periodic systems with z being the periodic
 coordinate, the far formula looks like

 .. math::